syncfusion-content/javascript-docs/js/ReportViewer/Subreport.md

 {% endhighlight %}

 ## Set subreport parameter
-You can change the parameter default values of a subreport in Web API Controller `OnReportLoaded`, method as given in below code snippet.
+You can change the parameter default values of a subreport in the Web API Controller `OnReportLoaded`, method as given in the following code snippet.

 {% highlight c# %}
         public void OnReportLoaded(ReportViewerOptions reportOption)